invertedv/df/docs/getting_started.md

 ### General Approach

+We'll walk through an example that:

+1. Creates a dataframe.
+2. Creates a summary, calculating values.
-1. Create a dataframe.
+3. Create a derivative dataframe.
-2. Do something.
 3. Save the result.

-The approach taken here is to run through some examples so that you can get the hang of it.

-### Processing a CSV.
+This should provide a general orientation to how df works.
+The Examples section has examples of specifc methods.

+### Here We Go

 Suppose you have a CSV with these columns: